AstroHuntsman/huntsman-dome/README.rst

 * ``TheSkyX_plugin_[MAC,LINUX]_install.sh``
 * ``Makefile_[MAC,LINUX]``

-The first two are files are used to install the compiled c++ driver into TheSkyX application directory.
+The first two are files are used to install the compiled C++ driver into TheSkyX application directory.

 |